Online Master’s in Grant Writing, Management and Evaluation

 Application Deadline: Rolling

-Why Pursue a MA in Grant Writing, Management & Evaluation?
+Why Pursue a Master of Arts in Grant Writing, Management & Evaluation?

 Concordia University Chicago’s master of arts in grant writing, management and evaluation is designed for professional and administrative organizers.
 Grant writers and grant administrators, advocates, educators, researchers, consultants, managers will gain knowledge and expertise in the areas of grant administration and evaluation.
 Read what our students are saying about the program.